industrialpathsolutions/student-challenge-path-planning/README.md

 ===============================

-This repository contains details for the coding challenge announced during student fairs at Chalmers, November 2023.
+This repository contains details for the coding challenge announced during student fairs at Chalmers, November 2023 and re-visited for CHARM 2024.

 Background
 ----------